 chemistry-independent smart battery system.
 Inspired Energy's NI2020 is a direct replacement for all DR202 battery packs & their derivatives which now include the DR202S, GPDR202, Li202S, LiP9020B, ME202, SL202, SMP202, SMP2020, STD202 and TH202

 However without the anticipated high volume sales of standard battery packs, Duracell pulled out of the market, rendering the DR36, DR35 and DR202 batteries obsolete and leaving Energizer as the sole global consumer battery manufacturer with smart battery capabilities.
 Although the standard battery concept failed to achieve global consumer

 success, the standard battery concept was by no means dead - smaller device manufacturers in niche markets realized that the NI2020, NJ1020 and NI1030 represented a ready-made high energy power source with full on-board battery intelligence and communications capabilities.
 This type of feature set had previously only been available to major computer giants, but could now

-be deployed into vertical markets such as those seen on our
+be deployed into vertical markets.

 In time, Energizer too divested their rechargeable battery interests to Moltech, who grew the standard battery product portfolio by the introduction of the NI2040, which was developed by Moltech in partnership with two of the world's leading medical and computer device manufacturers.
 Since the purchase of Moltech's Smart Battery